david-a-wheeler/flex-perms/PROPOSALS.md

 it is replaced, without any special syntax to trigger a replacement.
 This avoids the need to specially escape a regular expression that doesn't use the replacement marker.
-The resulting final regex *must* be a valid regex with the current flags (as checked through compiling); this slightly reduces the risk of creating an illegal regex that's hard to debug.

 When the debug mode is enabled, each key is written with its value before and after regex processing to simplify debugging.